bovinehero/mech-manager/README.md

 #### Closing words on agile:
 Agile project management involves breaking the project into phases and emphasizes continuous collaboration and improvement.
 As this is an emulated project envrionment collaboration is not a reasonable item that can be measured.

-The project consisted of 3 main Epic phases:
+The project consisted of 3 main phases:

 1. Initial Setup - Setup of initial repo and prod dependencies
 2. Basic Crud Setup - Coding of the basic functionality
 3. First Release - Productionisation of app with User Access Controls (UAC)

-Each epic contained 1 or more stories defined with implementation tasks.
+Each phase represented an epic and contained 1 or more stories defined with implementation tasks.

 After the initial release and completion of the first milestone, our workflow becomes a regular inclusion of improvemnts, bug reporsts or new feature requests.